Computer Chronicles: Format

 The Computer Chronicles format remained relatively unchanged throughout its run, except perhaps with the noticeable difference in presenting style; originally formal, with Cheifet and the guests wearing business suits (with neckties) customary in the professional workplace in the early 1980s, it evolved into a more relaxed, casual style beginning with Season 11 in 1993, with Cheifet and guests adopting the "business casual" style of dress that the Silicon Valley computer industry arguably helped pioneer.

 The theme tune from 1984 to 1989 was "Byte by Byte" by Craig Palmer for the Network Music Library.
-Beginning with Season 7 in 1989, the opening graphics were changed, the show was renamed "Computer Chronicles" (omitting the word "The"), and a new song was Zenith, composed for OmniMusic by John Manchester, which would run until the show's end.
+Beginning with Season 7 in 1989, the opening graphics were changed, the show was renamed "Computer Chronicles" (omitting the definite article), and a new song was chosen, "Zenith," composed for OmniMusic by John Manchester, which would run until the show's end.
 The graphics were redesigned again in 1995, with the "Web page" graphics designed by Giles Bateman, and redesigned again in 1998 to show clips from the show in a "multiple window" format.

 Beginning in 1984, the last five minutes or so featured Random Access, a segment that gave the viewer the latest computer news from the home and business markets.
 This was hosted initially by Stewart Cheifet himself then later by other anchors: Cynthia Steele, Maria Gabriel, Janelle Stelson, Jonell Patterson, Laurie Anderson, and various other individuals.
 Random Access was discontinued in 1997.

 The Online Minute, introduced in 1995 and lasting until 1997, gave the viewers certain Web sites that dealt with the episode's topic.
 It featured Giles Bateman, who designed the show's "Web page" opening sequence that was used from that period up until the show's end.
 Another feature on the show during this time period was Stewart's "Pick of the Week", in which he detailed a popular piece of software or gadget on the market that appealed to him and might appeal to the home audience.